keephq/keep/docs/docs/providers/getting-started.md

 We tried our best to cover all common providers.

-Click [here](https://github.com/keephq/keep/issues/new?assignees=&labels=feature,provider&template=feature_request.md&title=Missing%20PROVIDER_NAME) if you feel like we're missing some and we'll do our best to add them as soon as possible.
+Click [here](https://github.com/keephq/keep/issues/new?assignees=&labels=feature,provider&template=feature_request.md&title=Missing%20PROVIDER_NAME) if you feel like we're missing some and we'll do our best to add them ASAP.

 Common providers include: